slarmoo/.github/profile/webServices/dataServices/dataServices.md

 To execute the above example, do the following:

 1. Create a directory called `mongoTest`
-1. Save the above content to a file named `main.js`
+1. Save the above content to a file named `index.js`
+1. Create a file named `dbConfig.json` that contains your database credentials
 1. Run `npm init -y`
 1. Run `npm install mongodb`
-1. Run `node main.js`.
+1. Run `node index.js`.

 This should output something like the following if everything is working correctly.